Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Smallest system Size for Hydrodynamic Description

-From Eq.~\eqref{freezeSurface}, we can also find the de~Sitter time at which the last fluid cell is frozen out via $\cos\theta_\fo(\rho_\mmax)=1$.
+From Eq.~\eqref{freezeSurface}, one can also find the de~Sitter time when the last fluid cell is frozen out via $\cos\theta_\fo(\rho_\mmax)=1$.
 Consequently, the condition $\rho_\hyd=\rho_\mmax$ means there is no ``time'' left for hydrodynamic evolution.
-This brings us to an upper bound, \bea r_\rms \leq R_\crit(\epsilon_\tot), \eea for the system size corresponding to the case that there is not enough energy density deposited into the given region to produce a deconfined matter.
+With that, one concludes an upper bound, \bea r_\rms \leq R_\crit(\epsilon_\tot), \eea for the system size corresponding to the case that there is not enough energy density deposited into the given region to produce a deconfined matter.
 Translating variables into standard quantities, one can solve the equation $\cos\theta_\fo(\rho_\hyd)=1$ in Eq.~\eqref{freezeSurface} to find $R_\crit(\epsilon_\tot)$ in Eq.~\eqref{upperbound}.